modo-lv/gaming-markdown/doc/reference/labels.md

 # Labels

-Tags that categorize elements based and allow showing/hiding them based on user selection (at build time or interactively, depending on output).
+Tags that categorize elements and allow showing/hiding them based on user selection (at build time or interactively, depending on output).

 Syntax: